 Deciding on the Aspect Ratio Before Shooting vs. Cropping in Photoshop

-Now, thankfully, you can choose whether to change the ratio while out in the field or crop your photos at home with a cuppa.
+Now, thankfully, you can choose whether to change the ratio while out in the field or crop your photos in post-processing.

 If you choose your ratio before shooting, you will have the advantage of being able to literally visualize what your image will look like after it’s been cropped.
-You will be able to see the cropped image either in the viewfinder (if your camera has an electronic one) or on your camera’s LCD screen in Live View mode.
+You will be able to see the cropped image either on an electronic viewfinder or on your camera’s LCD screen in Live View mode.

 There is one drawback to choosing the ratio while shooting: if you choose to shoot your photos in JPEG, your camera will crop your image.
 There is no way to retrieve the parts of the photo that were cropped.
-You can solve this problem by shooting in RAW mode.
+(Psst… you can solve this problem by shooting in RAW mode.)

 If you can’t change your camera’s aspect ratio, post-production may be the only way you can crop your photos.
-And even if your camera does have that capability, many find cropping to be easier in post-production.
-Another advantage is that you can review old photos to see if you can change the ratio to create a better aesthetic.
+And even if your camera does have that capability, many find cropping to just be easier.
+It also allows for more flexibility, as you can create multiple versions of an image from a more generous starting point without “losing” the information for good.

 It’s easy to change the aspect ratio on your smartphone, too.
 The iPhone is capable of taking photos in 1:1 (square), 16:9 (panoramic, which is best for video), and the default mode, 4:3.

-In the “Photos” app, you can also crop your image anywhere from 1:1 to 9:16 (remember that the ratio is always width:height, so some of these will work best in portrait mode and others in landscape).
+In the Photos app, you can also crop your image anywhere from 1:1 to 9:16 (remember that the ratio is always width:height, so some of these will work best in portrait mode and others in landscape).

-- Click on “Edit” at the top right corner
+- Click on Edit in the top right corner.

 Examples of Aspect Ratios

 A 4:3 ratio is compatible with printed 5 x 7” or 8 x 10” photos.
-Landscape photography often works well in this type of format.
-This is because this ratio is wider than it is tall, which guides the viewer’s eyes from left to right, leading their gaze across your scenery.
+Landscape photography often works well in this type of format, since it’s wider than it is tall.
+As you can see below, your eye has a lot of room to travel across the scenery.